 Growing up, all I knew about Japan was that it’s the country where I had to go to get my dream job, which was to become a Ninja.
 I had aspirations even before I knew what the word meant.
 Unfortunately, my ambition was never realized because my parents didn’t support my rational and thought out decision (Parents are such dream killers).
 And I decided to become a writer instead.
 After all, the pen is mightier than the katana.

 Following, you’ll find the collection of the best Japan themed gift ideas for your recipient.
 If you make your gift even more Japanese, you can use this Japanese style present paper to wrap it up.

 Japanese Design Tea Pot And Cups

-Do you know that tea is the most popular drink in Japan?
-It’s has been in the country since the 9th Century.
+Did you know that tea is the most popular drink in Japan?
+It has been in the country since the 9th Century.
 It used to be a drink only enjoyed by royalty before it was adopted by the masses.
 Maneki-neko is a common symbol in Japan.
 The cat, called ‘calico’ (Japanese Bobtail) is supposed to bring good luck to the recipient.
 The tradition is believed to have originated in Tokyo.